September 13, 2024

 4. Diverse and international educational backgrounds can bring unique perspectives to financial leadership positions.

-Average Years of Experience Before Becoming a Tech CFO
+Average Years of Experience Before Becoming a CFO in Tech

 On average, the tech CFOs in our study had 16 years of professional experience before landing their first CFO role.